-A unique nature stay which is designed to give you cozy little comforts amidst the serene arecanut plantation.
-Wake up to warm rays of sun passing through the enchanting canopy of palms, and the soul soothing music of chirping birds.
-Refreh.
-Rejuvenate.
-Reconnect.
+A unique nature stay which is designed to give you cozy little comforts amidst a serene arecanut plantation.
+Wake up to the warm rays of sun passing through the enchanting canopy of palms and the soul soothing music of chirping birds.
+Refresh - Rejuvenate - Reconnect.

 What we provide: